Strong customer authentication in the framework of PSD2

 By using the security procedure, the responsibility in the event of fraud no longer lies with the merchant, but with the card-issuing bank.
 The majority of online transactions must now be secured via 3DS2, so that many merchants can benefit from the reversal of liability.

-In addition to strong customer authentication, there are two other innovations that will take effect from 14 September 2019.
+In addition to strong customer authentication, there are two other innovations that have been in effect since 14 September 2019.

 Opening the account interfaces